Rolling Stones drummer Charlie Watts dies at age 80 | Song

 Rolling Stones drummer Charlie Watts died at the age of 80 on Tuesday (24).
 The information was confirmed by Bernard Doherty, the musician’s agent, in a statement to the British press.

-“It is with immense sadness that we announce the death of our beloved Charlie Watts,” wrote the musician’s agent.

-According to information from the Daily Mail, Watts died in a hospital in London and was surrounded by his family.
+“It is with immense sadness that we announce the death of our beloved Charlie Watts,” wrote Doherty.
+Watts died in a hospital, surrounded by his family.
+The cause of death was not revealed.

-“Charlie was a dear husband, father and grandfather and, also as a member of the Rolling Stones, one of the greatest drummers of his generation.
-We kindly ask that the privacy of his family, band members and close friends be respected at this difficult time,” he asked.
+“Charlie was a dear husband, father and grandfather and, as a member of the Rolling Stones, one of the greatest drummers of his generation.
+We kindly ask that the privacy of his family, band members and close friends be respected at this difficult time,” he said.
 Doherty.

-Along with Mick Jagger and Keith Richards, Watts was among the oldest members of the Stones, which has undergone some lineup changes over the years since 1962, when it was created.
+With Mick Jagger and Keith Richards, Watts was among the oldest members of the Stones.
+The band has gone through some lineup changes over the years since 1962, when it was created.

+Rolling Stones members Charlie Watts, Ron Wood, Keith Richards, and Mick Jagger appear at the premiere party for the movie “Let’s Spend the Night Together” in New York on January 18, 1983 — Photo: AP Photo/Carlos Rene Perez, File

+Charles Robert Watts was born on July 2, 1941 in London.
+A jazz fan, he tried playing the banjo before dedicating himself to drums.

 Charlie underwent a surgical procedure recently.
 At the time, without detailing the reason for the surgery, its representative informed that it was “completely successful”, but that the musician would be left out of the band’s tour, scheduled to start on September 26th.